 So, since my voice had weakened again and I was down to merely a whisper, I returned to my doctor and he performed surgery on me again.
 At least, I knew I was in good hands and he would give me my voice back as he had done before.

 But this time, my voice didn't come back.

 I couldn't understand why.
 Here was one of the highest-skilled doctors in the country.
-Other doctors from all over the world come to him to get trained.
-I know he could give me my voice back since he had done it before, so why on earth couldn't I get it back?!
+Other doctors from all over the world came to him to get trained.
+I knew he could give me my voice back since he had done it before, so why on earth couldn't I get it back?

 One night, I went to bed filled with despair but since I believed in God (although I paid Him no attention), I was confident that if I actually prayed to Him, He would hear me.

 So as I went to bed one night, I began to pour out my heart to God.
 I told Him how sad I was to have lost my voice and not been able to get it back despite being treated by a very capable doctor.
 I remember telling Him that I knew everything I had was His, including my voice, and for Him to do with it what He wanted.
 I was surrendering.
 Tears rolled down my face and didn't stop.
 I cried myself to sleep that night.
 Then I woke up the next morning and I felt at peace about coming to God.
 I knew it was the right thing to do.

 Then I got out of bed and got ready for the day.
 I opened my mouth...

 My voice was back!!!!!

 Yes, nice and strong!
 Immediately, I thought "God was here!
 He heard me and He healed me!".
 Everywhere I went, people were shocked and asked me what happened.
 Quite simply, I told them that I had started praying.
 Ever since that day, I have been giving thanks to God for giving me my voice back.
 I know that He took it away for a reason, and I appreciate it so much now.

 O Lord my God, I cried out to You, and You healed me.
 Psalm 30:2.